stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Everything else in the system is three zeros.
-One step of the-- in terms of the prefixes we use is add three zeros or take away three zeros, essentially.
+One step of the, in terms of the prefixes we use, is add three zeros or take away three zeros, essentially.

 #### TIM